Guide to studying Criminology

-- Criminology (from Latin crīmen, "accusation"; and Greek -λογία, -logia) is the scientific study of criminal behaviour, on individual, social and natural levels, and how it can be managed, controlled and prevented.
+Criminology is the scientific study of criminal behaviour, on an individual, social or natural level, and how it can be managed, controlled and prevented.

-- Criminology falls under a range of disciplines, drawing on sociology, psychology, psychiatry and social anthropology, as well as falling under the remit of criminal law.
-The term was first coined in Italy in 1885.
+Criminology falls under a range of disciplines, drawing on sociology, psychology, psychiatry and social anthropology, as well as under the remit of criminal law.

-- As a niche degree, there is often a high student to staff ratio, so many departments specialise in small group teaching, meaning greater access to knowledge and expertise than on many degree courses.
+As it's a niche subject area, there's often a high student to staff ratio, so many departments specialise in small group teaching, meaning greater access to knowledge and expertise than on many other degree courses.

 - BSc Criminology